Executor dispute resolved without court proceedings

 Specialist lawyer Naomi Ireson took up the case.
-She established contact with our client's co-executor and was able to correspond with his newly appointed solicitors.
+She managed to establish contact with the co-executor and was able to enter into correspondence with his newly appointed solicitors.

-This resulted in a settlement of the executor dispute being reached.
+This resulted in Naomi negotiating an 'out of court' settlement of the executor dispute.
 An agreement was drafted which timetabled the steps each executor would take to ensure that the finalisation of the estate was streamlined and smooth running.

 Fortunately the property was not repossessed and expensive court proceedings were avoided.